Dithyramb

 Strap yourself inside dithyramb and feel the tightness and the weight of the structure in your body.
 Let your body fall back, lose the sense of its weight.
 Let yourself tune with the strings.
 Allow your body’s angle to create its own axis and sense of gravity.
 Use the axis of your body and the tension of the strings as your guide to delve into the communication between yourself and the sounds.
 Feel the vibrations of the sounds within your body and let the intact part of yourself move with the sensation of the sound.
 Allow yourself to transform and give birth to its own tragedy.
 Dithyramb is your channelling with intoxication.
 Through this intoxication allow yourself to become the horse in Nietzsche’s breakdown.
 Allow yourself to communicate your dialectic monologue.
 Find the supremacy of that communication and allow it to become your catharsis.

 Special thanks to the Theatre Academy of University of the Arts Helsinki for all the sources, facilities and assistance throughout the project.
-Special thanks to Anne Lehto for developing the harness.
+Special thanks to Anne Lehto for developing the leather harness.

 Courtesy the artist